 GOPPAR

 The GOPPAR metric stands for gross operating profit per available room.
 By tracking and examining this, you can understand the real financial performance of your hotel because it is focused on profit rather than revenue.
-This factors in expenditure and is done based on the available rooms rather than the rooms sold.
+This factor in expenditure is based on the available rooms rather than the rooms sold.

 Formula: GOPPAR = (Total Revenue – Total Expenditure) / Total Number of Available Rooms